-5.5 Value Defense
+5.5 VALUE DEFENSE

 The assessment office staff must have confidence in the appraisals and be able to explain and defend them.
 This confidence begins with application of reliable appraisal techniques, generation of appropriate valuation reports, and review of preliminary values.
 It may be helpful to have reports that list each parcel, its characteristics, and its calculated value.
 Parcels with unusual characteristics, extreme values, or extreme changes in values should be identified for subsequent individual review.
 Equally important, summary reports should show average values, value changes, and ratio study statistics for various strata of properties.
 These should be reviewed to ensure the overall consistency of values for various types of property and various locations.
-(See the Uniform Standards of Professional Appraisal Practice, Standards Rule 6-7, for reporting requirements for mass appraisals [The Appraisal Foundation 2012-2013].)
+Refer to the Uniform Standards of Professional Appraisal Practice, Standard 5-6, for the requirements of mass appraisal development and reporting (The Appraisal Foundation 2024, 35-44).